saskar1/screen-saver/README.md

 Also notice, the first line ends with a curly brace, and the last line ends with a curly brace.
 These curly braces mark the beginning and end of the for loop.

 There are 10 lines of code inside the body of the for loop (i.e. inside the curly braces).
-Together, these lines draw one square.
+Together, these 10 lines draw one square.
 The for loop executes the body of the loop 10,000 times, so, all together, thats how the for loop draws 10,000 squares.

-I will explain more in a few sections.
+I will explain more soon.

 ### Phase 3: indefinitely "expand" pixels